Need help with your Discussion

 Health insurance coverage for Tony Richardson ( 3,000)

-Tony and Ellen Richardson (both age 53) file a joint federal income tax return in the current tax year.
+Tony and Ellen Richardson (age 53) file a joint federal income tax return in the current tax year.
 They do not have any dependents.
 In addition to any compensation/income from the business described above, Ellen received a salary of $41,300 from ED Industries.
-Tony and Ellen also received $1,400 personal interest on a joint account, $1,200 personal dividends from jointly-held Thomson Company stock, and $9,200 from the sale of 100 shares of Thomson stock (originally acquired 5 years ago for $3,100).
+Tony and Ellen also received $1,400 personal interest on a joint account, $1,200 private dividends from jointly-held Thomson Company stock, and $9,200 from the sale of 100 shares of Thomson stock (acquired initially five years ago for $3,100).

-Tony and Ellen’s personal expenses for the year include $2,600 personal property taxes, $12,400 state income taxes, 10,300 charitable contributions (not including the amounts mentioned above), $8,800 interest on personal home mortgage, and $2,600 of unreimbursed employee expenses by Ellen.
+Tony and Ellen’s expenses for the year include $2,600 in personal property taxes, $12,400 in state income taxes, 10,300 charitable contributions (not including the amounts mentioned above), $8,800 interest on a private home mortgage, and $2,600 of unreimbursed employee expenses by Ellen.

 Required:

-• For each of the following entity assumptions, determine the total taxes paid for the tax year by completing the schedule shown below.
-Also, please show all of your calculations.
+• For each entity assumption, determine the total taxes paid for the tax year by completing the schedule shown below.
+Also, please direct all of your calculations.

-• Assuming that Richardson Company is operated as a sole proprietorship, determine the Richardson’s final federal income tax liability (including any self-employment tax) (Note – the assumption that the pension contribution on Tony’s behalf is 10% of the $65,000 “reasonable salary” is somewhat unrealistic (normally, the amount would be based on the sole proprietorship income), but this assumption is made to make the four entity results roughly comparable).
+• Assuming that Richardson Company is operated as a sole proprietorship, determine Richardson’s final federal income tax liability (including any self-employment tax) (Note – the assumption that the pension contribution on Tony’s behalf is 10% of the $65,000 “reasonable salary” is somewhat unrealistic (usually, the amount would be based on the sole proprietorship income).
+Still, this assumption is made to make the four entity results roughly comparable).

-• Assuming that Richardson Company is operated as a C corporation (with Tony Richardson (DD) as a 100% shareholder), determine the final corporate income tax liability of Richardson Co., the Richardson’s final federal income tax liability any FICA taxes paid on Tony’s compensation by Tony and by Richardson Company
+• Assuming that Richardson Company is operated as a C corporation (with Tony Richardson (DD) as a 100% shareholder), determine the final corporate income tax liability of Richardson Co., Richardson’s absolute federal income tax liability, any FICA taxes paid on Tony’s compensation by Tony and by Richardson Company.

 Answer Summary